Privacy Policy

 1.2 Sensitive Health Information (Special Category Data)

 Under the Privacy Act 1988, health information is classified as "sensitive information" (also referred to as "Special Category" data) and is afforded additional protections.
-We collect this Special Category health data for the sole purpose of generating your personalised "Metabolic Blueprint" — a comprehensive analysis of your metabolic health to inform your physiotherapy management.
+We collect this Special Category health data for the sole purpose of generating your personalised metabolic health report — a comprehensive analysis of your metabolic health to inform your physiotherapy management.

 The sensitive health information we collect includes: